Saokz/Translator/README.md

 # Translator V3
 A translator for a made-up language: Unga Bunga Tounga

-Well...it needs a better name.
 The root words for the language are made by putting English words through a basic cipher.
 It just takes out all the work of thinking of approximately 2,000,000 different combinations of letters to make words for a language.
 The plan is to implement a complete grammatical structure for the language that is unique from English.
 The language will be topic-prominent and agglutinative.